BLOG

 You may think this all sounds fab and you wish you had the time, money and ability to do it, but it is not something that will affect your business.

-However, from 6 April 2022, it is mandatory for the top 1,300 largest UK-registered companies and financial institutions to disclose their climate-related risks and opportunities, known as TFCD reporting.
+However, from 6 April 2022, it is now mandatory for the top 1,300 largest UK-registered companies and financial institutions to disclose their climate-related risks and opportunities, known as TFCD reporting.

 Within that requirement, those large businesses will also need to provide information from their suppliers, as they form part of a company’s Scope 3 emissions.

 TFCD reporting can be useful for SMEs to show transparency, understanding and management of climate risks, making them more attractive to customers, investors and lenders.
-You won’t need a full audit report just yet, but it is a good idea to start working towards being able to report your climate change impact.
+You won’t need a full audit report just yet, however it is a good idea to start working towards being able to report your climate change impact.

 Like health and safety, fire and accessibility, TFCD disclosures will eventually become the norm; expected and required by all organisations in order to do business.